 Does traveling by plane feel like traveling to you?
 I know to me it doesn’t.
-Of course, sometimes it can be exciting and you might be able to enjoy some beautiful views here and there, if you are lucky enough to have a window seat, but the view is still quite limited.
+Of course, sometimes it can be exciting.
+You might be able to enjoy some beautiful views here and there, if you are lucky enough to have a window seat.
+But the view is still quite limited.
 That is why, most of the time, I don’t mind taking the longer route and traveling by car, bus or train as long as I can enjoy the beauty of nature.

-I’ve always thought of traveling as a full journey, which includes the views I get to see and the activities I get to do while heading to my destination.
+I’ve always thought of traveling as a full journey.
+One that includes the views I get to see and the activities I get to do while heading to my destination.
 And I know I’m not the only one that thinks this way.
-There are a lot of you out there that have taken a few days off to hit a certain scenic road without a plan in mind, just to enjoy the beauty of a road trip.
-If you are planning to hit the road again for the same purpose, the following list of America’s most scenic roads trips might give you some ideas where to head next.
+There are a lot of you out there that have taken a few days off to hit a certain scenic road without a plan in mind.
+Just to enjoy the beauty of a road trip.
+Planning to hit the road again for the same purpose?
+The following list of America’s most scenic roads trips might give you some ideas where to head next.

 Check out United States’ most scenic roads to travel

 This breathtaking overseas highway, a series of roads and bridges from Florida all the way to Key West, is the final result of years of construction and reconstruction.
 Henry Flagler’s construction, originally called the Florida East Coast Railway, began in 1905 and finished in 1912, but was seriously damaged after a 1935 hurricane.
 The railroads were then turned to highways, and the finished highway officially opened on March 29, 1938.